 ICI’s are recognised as interventions that are carried out by healthcare providers in order to assess, maintain, treat or improve the health of an individual.
 ICIs can include both invasive and non-invasive procedures.
 As highlighted by Gerrard et al. (2010) there is no agreed objective definition of a health care intervention as invasive, either nationally or internationally, and the terms procedure and intervention are often used interchangeably.
 For the purpose of this review the term invasive intervention will be used.
-There is no one agreed definition for the term invasive intervention.
-They can be therapeutic or diagnostic (METeOR 2005) and they can include the puncturing of the skin, insertion of medical instruments into the body, providing non-oral medication, utilisation or care of medical devices (see for example: Bulechek et al. 2008, Forbes 2009).
+An invasive intervention can be therapeutic or diagnostic (METeOR 2005) and they can include the puncturing of the skin, insertion of medical instruments into the body, providing non-oral medication, utilisation or care of medical devices (see for example: Bulechek et al. 2008, Forbes 2009).
 This is quite a narrow view of the term, however, a broader view can also be taken, for example, Henderson & Knapp (2005) refer to the measures taken to resuscitate a patient as an “invasive intervention”, and ‘The Keys to Life’ (Scottish Government 2013:102-3) state that invasive interventions are ‘not only life enhancing but lifesaving’.
 Having reviewed the literature and in the absence of an agreed definition, the authors offer the following definition:

 ‘An ICI is when a foreign object invades the body.
 This includes the puncturing of the skin, administration of non-oral medication, insertion of medical devices, care following medical procedures (e.g. stoma care, catheter care).
 ICIs require close contact between provider and recipient and will be personal in nature’.

-There has been little research into the delivery of ICIs by SCSWs for adults, including those with ID or PMLD either within the UK or more widely.
+There has been little research published into the delivery of ICIs by paid SCSWs for adults, including those with ID or PMLD either within the UK or more widely.
 One important research study was conducted between PAMIS and the University of Dundee and looked at the ICIs that are commonly provided for people with ID.
 This report focused on the issues that could lead to failures in the delivery of interventions within the service setting (Gerrard et al. 2010).
 Barriers ranging from failures in policy through to a lack of staff competence were identified.
 The study suggested that a lack of competence on the part of staff was the most common concern for families caring for individuals with PMLD.
+Little other evidence has been found in relation to the skills training of paid SCSWs.
+Most other literature focuses on family members caring for individuals or qualified professionals (such as nurses).